-- 8.3 The NPA has adopted a number of local protocols which regulate various aspects such as the working relationship between Members and officers of the NPA and the protocol for Members of the Planning Development Control Committee when dealing with planning matters.
-Complaints that a member has not acted in accordance with a local protocol must be in writing and may be directed to a Member or an officer of the NPA.
-The recipient will immediately refer the complaint to the NPA's Monitoring Officer who is responsible for monitoring the conduct of Members of the NPA.
-The Monitoring Officer will contact you in due course. - 8.4 A full description of the procedure the NPA will follow on an alleged breach of a protocol by a member is set out in the NPA's guidance on this subject, which is available through the Publication Scheme.

-9. The NPA's process for unacceptable, unreasonably persistent, or vexatious complaints

-- 9.1 The NPA aims to deal fairly, honestly and properly with complainants and to recognise their rights under the Human Rights Act 1998.
-We are committed to dealing with all complaints equitably, consistently, comprehensively, and in a timely manner. - 9.2 However, the NPA also needs to ensure that other service users and officers of the NPA do not suffer any detriment from a person making unacceptable, unreasonably persistent or vexatious complaints or behaving in a threatening or demanding way.
+- 8.2 We have adopted a number of local protocols which regulate various aspects such as the working relationship between Members and our officers and the protocol for Members of the Planning Development Control Committee when dealing with planning matters.
+Complaints that a member has not acted in accordance with a local protocol will be referred to our Monitoring Officer who is responsible for monitoring the conduct of Members of the NPA.
+The Monitoring Officer will contact you in due course. - 8.3 A full description of the procedure we will follow on an alleged breach of a protocol by a member is set out in our guidance on this subject, which is available through the Publication Scheme. - 9.
+The NPA's process for unacceptable, unreasonably persistent, or vexatious complaints - 9.1 We aim to deal fairly, honestly and properly with complainants and to recognise their rights under the Human Rights Act 1998.
+We are committed to dealing with all complaints equitably, consistently, comprehensively, and in a timely manner. - 9.2 However, we also needs to ensure that other service users and our officers do not suffer any detriment or delay as a result of a person making unacceptable, unreasonably persistent or vexatious complaints or behaving in a threatening or demanding way.